 Cardinal Richelieu: Ah, yes.
 That is usually the first.
 Let me see if I remember it correctly.
 While the English attack from without, the wicked Cardinal undermines from within, forging a secret alliance with Buckingham and placing himself on the throne.
 But really, Your Majesty, why stop there?
 I have heard much more festive variations.
 I make oaths with pagan gods, seduce the queen in her own chamber, teach pigs to dance and horses to fly, and keep the moon carefully hidden within the folds of my robe.
 Have I forgotten anything?

-- The ending of Teenage Mutant Ninja Turtles II Splinter's reaction not withstanding.
+The ending of Teenage Mutant Ninja Turtles II: The Secret of the Ooze Splinter's reaction not withstanding.
 Consider, four mutant ninja sewer-dwellers duking it out with two super-mutants and a squad of ninjas, in a dance hall, to an impromptu rap song by Vanilla Ice, who then proceed to toss high-fives to the crowd, then hop onto the stage, perform dance moves and shout "Give it up for a Turtle!"
 None of the people there find this weird.
 Instead, if their reaction was any indication, they thought it was All Part of the Show (if unusual for a hip-hop performance).

 Sam: Alright, what is it?

 Sam: That's your plan?
 A full frontal assault is your plan?

 The Kentucky Fried Movie has "Rex Kramer: Danger Seeker!" who, after dressing up in typical daredevil attire, goes into the middle of a group of black men in an alleyway, shouts "NIGGERS!" and runs off.
 The sheer ridiculousness of it makes the men stand around looking at each other, giving Rex a 2 second head-start.